 In September 2013, total coal stocks decreased 1.2 percent from the previous month.
 This decrease in month-to-month coal stocks deviates from the normal seasonal pattern, as there has been a slight increase in total coal stocks from August to September over the past several years.
 Compared to last September, coal stocks decreased 14.9 percent.
 This occurred because coal stocks in September 2012 were at an extremely high level.

 Days of Burn

 The average number of days of burn held at electric power plants is a forward looking estimate of coal supply given a power plant's current stockpile and past consumption patterns.
-As with total stockpile levels, the days of burn held at electric power plants are decreasing, but remain at elevated levels.
-In March 2013, total bituminous supply decreased from 96 days the previous month to 88 days.
-Total subbituminous supply decreased from 85 days of burn in February 2013 to 79 days of burn in March 2013.
+The total bituminous supply decreased slightly from 87 days the previous month to 86 days in September 2013, while the total subbituminous supply increased slightly from 63 days in August 2013 to 64 days in September 2013.

 Coal Stocks and Average Number of Days of Burn for Non-Lignite Coal by Region (Electric Power Sector)

 |September 2013||September 2012||August 2013|

 |Zone||Coal||Stocks (1000 tons)||Days of Burn||Stocks (1000 tons)||Days of Burn||% Change of Stocks||Stocks (1000 tons)||Days of Burn||% Change of Stocks|